portovep/pabloporto.me/content/projects/12-insigights-data-product.md

     ]
 ---

-I worked as a technical lead for a data engineer team in charge of building a data product.
+I worked as a technical lead for a data engineering team in charge of building a data product.
 The solution generates insights about usage KPIs of a healthcare platform.
 Some of the tasks I helped with:

 -   Build ETL data pipelines with Spark/Scala/AWS EMR.
 -   Build ELT data transformations with dbt/SQL in AWS Redshift.